ajcr/ajcr.github.io/_posts/2018-7-21-em-explanation.md

   </tr>
 </table>

 You might notice that the estimates for the coins appear to have been switched around.
-This can depend on the intial guesses for the parameters.
+This can depend on the initial guesses for the parameters.
 EM has no opinion about which coin has which parameter here, just the most likely values of the parameters.

 ## The weight intuition